CVNR/nic_intro/docs/Infrastructure_Guide.md

 Setting up X2go:
 Select the New Session icon and input the following settings:
-* `Session name`:  something descriptive (such as the name of the server you're connecting to: rod or falx)
+* `Session name`:  something descriptive (such as the name of the server you're connecting to: "rod" or "falx")
 * `Host`:  serverName.birc.emory.edu (replace "serverName" with `rod` or `falx`)
 * `Login`:  NIC account username
 * `Session type`:  XFCE